What you need to know about COVID-19 in Ottawa on Saturday, Aug. 1 | CBC News

 - Realtors say COVID-19 has sparked a wave of buyers looking for cottages.

-- A high school science teacher who contributed to SickKids's recommendations on allowing children to return to the classroom says the plan is unnecessarily risky.
+- A high school science teacher who contributed to SickKids's recommendations on allowing children to return to the classroom says Ontario's back-to-school plan is unnecessarily risky.

 - Ontario has issued stricter rules for bars and restaurants that will require them to keep client logs for 30 days to support contact tracing.